City receives bids for 2 sidewalk projects

 DC Construction submitted a bid of $216,641 and Davis Excavating bid $246,038.

-Leser said the second project is to replace 225 feet of curbs and sidewalks along Tenth Street from west of John Street to the alley as part of the Mays Park improvement project.
+Leser said the second project is to replace 225 feet of curbs and sidewalks along 10th Street from west of John Street to the alley as part of the Mays Park improvement project.

 DC Construction submitted a bid of $26,924; Fredericks Inc. bid, $27,421; and Davis Excavating’s bid price was $31,250.